Finite type coarse expanding conformal dynamics: Definition and first properties

 {\bf Roundness.} Let $Z$ be a metric space and let $A$ be a bounded, proper subset of $Z$ with nonempty interior.
 Given $a \in \interior(A)$, define the {\em outradius} of $A$ about $a$ as

 and the {\em inradius} of $A$ about $a$ as

 The condition $r \leq L(A,a)$ is necessary to guarantee that the outradius is at least the inradius.
+For instance, if $A=\{a\}$ is an isolated point in $Z$, then

 The outradius is intrinsic--it depends only on the restriction of the metric to $A$.
 In contrast, the inradius depends on how $A$ sits in $Z$.
 The {\em roundness of $A$ about $a$} is defined as

 One says $A$ is {\em $K$-almost-round} if $\roundness(A,a) \leq K$ for some $a \in A$, and this implies that for some $s>0$,

 \gap

 Isometric open embeddings which are not surjective may distort roundness:\\ \gap